PierreBarrat/TreeKnit.jl/docs/src/overview.md

 ```

 !!! warning "Insignificant branches"
     Tree builders sometimes introduce branches of insignificant length in order to resolve polytomies and obtain binary trees.
-Since `RecombTools` relies on topological differences between trees, it is important to remove these branches prior to passing the trees to `treeknit`.
+Since `TreeKnit` relies on topological differences between trees, it is important to remove these branches prior to passing the trees to `treeknit`.
 This can be done by using only branches with high bootstrap value (typically, $>75$), or by removing branches shorter than, *e.g.*, $(L/2)^{-1}$, where $L$ is the length of the sequences.

 !!! warning "Rooting the trees"
-    The result `RecombTools` depend how the trees are rooted.
+    The result `TreeKnit` depend how the trees are rooted.
 It is important that the two trees are rooted in a consistent way.
 We recommend using the same outgroup for rooting both trees.

 ### Output